useruser-useruser/homelab/docs/architecture/overview.md

 - Miscellaneous:
     - Unmanaged switch
+    - Two hard drives (one SSD, one HDD) that used to be in my laptop and are now in a docking station, combined via LVM.
+They served as storage for my media files for Jellyfin.
     - ISP-provided router (OPNsense NAT'd behind this)
     - Smartphone running GrapheneOS, connected in several ways to devices in homelab
     - iPad Mini purchased in 2011, still not sure what to do with this extremely outdated item